 Planning Board Meetings:

-1st Thursday ∗ of the month at 7:00PM
+1st Thursday ∗ of the month at 7:00 PM

-(∗As needed a second Planning Board meeting may also be held on the 3rd Thursday of the month at 7:00PM
+(∗As needed a second Planning Board meeting may also be held on the 3rd Thursday of the month at 7:00 PM)

 FORMS FOR APPLYING TO SUBDIVIDE

-- Planning Board Subdivision Application
+- Minor Subdivision Sketch Plan Application

-- Minor Subdivision Checklist (page 2: Final Plan)
+- Minor Subdivision Application Final Plat

 - Short Environmental Assessment Form

-2. The Building Inspector will be able to explain the current zoning of the parcel as well as the required minimum lot size, frontage and setback requirements in the zoning district.
+- The Building Inspector will be able to explain the current zoning of the parcel as well as the required minimum lot size, frontage and setback requirements in the zoning district.
 This will provide some initial idea as to whether the subdivision is reasonable.

-3. If necessary, the Building Inspector may direct an applicant to the Planning Board at this early stage to provide further guidance to the applicant in an attempt to avoid spending money unnecessarily.
+- If necessary, the Building Inspector may direct an applicant to the Planning Board at this early stage to provide further guidance to the applicant in an attempt to avoid spending money unnecessarily.